trizz/frietbot/readme.md

 ## Frietbot

-To run the Friebot, you need to install the slackbotapi:
+To run the Frietbot, you need to install the `slackbotapi`:

 ```npm install slackbotapi```